 But before the playoffs begin, Busch would love to make a little history at two of the greatest tracks in the world.

-Only four drivers have won the four crown jewels and they are legends of Monster Energy NASCAR Cup Series.
-Dale Earnhardt, Jeff Gordon, Jimmie Johnson and Kevin Harvick are the only guys to see the checkered flag first at the Daytona 500, Brickyard 400, Coca-Cola 600 and Southern 500.
+Only four drivers have won the four crown jewels and they are legends of the Monster Energy NASCAR Cup Series.
+Dale Earnhardt, Jeff Gordon, Jimmie Johnson and Kevin Harvick are the only drivers to see the checkered flag first at the Daytona 500, Brickyard 400, Coca-Cola 600 and Southern 500.

-Busch also finished third in 2010 and he won the pole position in September 2001 and April 2013.
-And if Busch is to be successful, he’ll have to battle the odd shape of Darlington’s racing oval.
+Busch added a third-place finish at Darlington in 2010, and he won the pole position in September 2001 and April 2013.
+If Busch is to be successful this weekend, he’ll have to battle the odd shape of Darlington’s racing oval.

-Darlington is an egg-shaped oval, 1.366 miles in length – the odd shape because the western portion of the oval needed a tighter radius on the turns as founder Harold Brasington promised Sherman Ramsey, who owned a farm next to the property, that he wouldn’t disturb his minnow pond when he built the track in 1949.
+Darlington is egg-shaped, 1.366 miles in length – the odd shape because its western half needed a tighter radius in the turns as founder Harold Brasington promised Sherman Ramsey, who owned a farm next to the property, that he wouldn’t disturb his minnow pond when he built the track in 1949.

-Busch is hoping he can get a little stripe on his car, on the road to victory, to get another of the four crown jewels of NASCAR.
+Busch is hoping he can get a little stripe on his car on the road to victory, and to get another of the four crown jewels of NASCAR.